-A mouse/touchscreen has left a control (if dragging a pointer or finger).
+A mouse/touch has left a control (if dragging a pointer or finger) and there are no remaining fingers in the control boundary.
 This event is generated once the coordinates leave a control boundary.
-If mouse motion events are disabled in the render manager then this event will not be generated.
+If mouse motion events are not supported on the platform then this event will not be generated.